LeasupApp/leasup-phptest/README.md

 ## Execution

+First of all, you should clone this repository.
+Then delete the `.gitkeep` file inside `for-the-task/clients/client3`.

 In order to complete this task, use the `main.php` file in this repository and complete the "`task`" function.

 For running the program, you can just execute in a shell of your choice: